Defining Communication Speed Keys

 - The Comm Key Detail section displays information regarding existing Communication Keys associated with the selected Administrative Function.

-- Add a new row by selecting the plus icon [+] in the top-right corner of the Comm Key Detail section.
+- Select the Add a New Row [+] button on the right side of the in the top-right corner of the Comm Key Detail section.

 - Define a Communication Key following the CS naming convention.